 - New-build activity: Limited in central zones; concentrated on the outskirts

-In summary, the Seville Housing Market in 2025 offers affordability, demand consistency, and price resilience.
-While appreciation is moderate, investors benefit from stable occupancy, strong local liquidity, and the opportunity to enter a Tier 2 Spanish city before further pricing convergence with larger markets occurs.
+Put simply, the Seville housing market in 2026 offers affordability, demand consistency, and price resilience.
+Appreciation is moderate, but investors benefit from stable occupancy, strong local liquidity, and the chance to enter a Tier 2 Spanish city before further pricing convergence with larger markets takes hold.
+For a broader perspective on how European city markets compare, the Lausanne real estate market overview offers a useful reference point on pricing dynamics in maturing urban markets.

 Neighborhood Analysis

-The Seville Housing Market is shaped by a mix of historic city-center districts, emerging residential zones, and high-yield suburban pockets.
-Each neighborhood offers a distinct investment profile, from capital preservation in central areas to stronger rental yields in value-driven districts.
+The Seville housing market is shaped by a mix of historic city-center districts, emerging residential zones, and high-yield suburban pockets.
+Each neighborhood carries a distinct investment profile, from capital preservation in central areas to stronger rental yields in value-driven districts.

 Casco Antiguo

-Casco Antiguo is the historic core of Seville and one of the city’s most in-demand residential areas.
-Characterized by narrow streets, historic buildings, and strong tourist appeal, it attracts both local buyers and foreign investors focused on renovated heritage assets.
+Casco Antiguo is the historic core of Seville and one of the city’s most sought-after residential areas.
+Narrow streets, historic buildings, and strong tourist appeal draw both local buyers and foreign investors focused on renovated heritage assets.

 Prices range between €3,000 and €3,400 per square meter, depending on renovation quality and proximity to landmarks.
-While tourist rental licenses are limited, long-term furnished rentals remain competitive with strong occupancy rates.
+Tourist rental licenses are limited, but long-term furnished rentals stay competitive with strong occupancy rates.

 Los Remedios

 Located just southwest of the city center, Los Remedios offers wide boulevards, upscale residential blocks, and proximity to schools and parks.
-It appeals to affluent families and professionals seeking space and convenience.
+It appeals to affluent families and professionals who want space without sacrificing convenience.

 Nervión

 Nervión is a modern, well-connected business and residential district.
-Known for its shopping centers, transit links, and corporate presence, it attracts white-collar professionals and long-term renters.
+Known for its shopping centers, transit links, and corporate presence, it draws white-collar professionals and long-term renters.

 Triana

-Triana, located across the Guadalquivir River, is a culturally rich and increasingly trendy area.
+Triana, sitting across the Guadalquivir River, is culturally rich and increasingly trendy.
 It blends historic charm with a growing number of modern developments and boutique renovations.

 Macarena

-Macarena is a traditionally working-class district that has attracted attention for its affordability and urban improvements.
-The area remains undervalued relative to its central location.
+Macarena is a traditionally working-class district that has been attracting serious attention for its affordability and urban improvements.
+The area stays undervalued relative to its central location.

 Neighborhood Median Prices and Price per Square Meter